Cryptorubic/rubic-sdk/README.md

 > ℹ️️ You have to set up **rpc provider 🌐** for network in which you will calculate trade.

-Method calculates instant trades parameters and estimated output amount.
+Method calculates instant trades and sorts them by output amount.
+First element of the array is trade with best course.

 **Method parameters:**